top of page

 Welcome at IHRD-TH 2020 by Mr. Johan Remkes, acting Mayor of The Municipality of The Hague

-The Jewish cultural organisation CHAJ together with the Municipality of The Hague and the Embassy of Israel in the Netherlands, has initiated an International Holocaust Remembrance Day commemoration event, a Lecture, which took place for the second time on Monday the 27th of January 2020 at the Peace Palace’s Academy Building.
+The Jewish cultural organization CHAJ together with the Municipality of The Hague and the Embassy of Israel in the Netherlands, has initiated an International Holocaust Remembrance Day commemoration event, a Lecture, which took place for the second time on Monday the 27th of January 2020 at the Peace Palace’s Academy Building.
 H.E.
 Mayor of The Hague, Johan Remkes welcomed the public consisting of, ambassadors, judges, diplomats, professionals from international law, World Class students, representatives of various Jewish organizations and other interested parties.
-He emphasized that we should never let those who initiate or participate in atrocities escape judgment and that education is the key to democracy. www.ihrd-thehague.org
+He emphasized that we should never let those who initiate or participate in atrocities escape judgment and that education is the key to democracy.
+International Holocaust Remembrance Day - The Hague: https://www.ihrd.nl/

 bottom of page